 Calf Nutrition in the Heat – How to Turn a Tough Start into a Long Productive Life

 We all know how crucial the early stage in a dairy calf’s life is for its future success as a dairy cow.
 In Cyprus, where I live, I experience on an annual basis, just how important that care is, when calves are born in the hottest month of the year in a hot climate.
-Mastering that challenge is what you might call “calf rearing for the advanced”.
-I would like to share some calf nutrition and management practices that play a key role on dairy farms in Cyprus and other hot environments.

-Why dairy calves are born in August in Cyprus
+Why are dairy calves born in August in Cyprus?

 August is the hottest month in Cyprus with temperatures averaging around 32°C. Adding the humidity coming from the sea, cows and people are continuously at risk to suffer from heat stress, much more than in other European countries.
 You could say it is a highly uncomfortable environment for a calf to be born into.
 Plus, with the mothers most likely experiencing some level of heat stress in the late stages of pregnancy, calves will already be disadvantaged in their start, before they were even born.